cylc/cylc-doc/src/user-guide/task-implementation.rst

 -----------------------------

-Task job scripts use ``set -x`` to abort on any error, and trap ERR, EXIT, and SIGTERM to send task failed messages back to the suite server program before aborting.
+Task job scripts use ``set -x`` to abort on any error, and trap ERR, EXIT, and SIGTERM to send task failed messages back to the :term:`scheduler` before aborting.
 Other scripts called from job scripts should therefore abort with standard non-zero exit status on error, to trigger the job script error trap.